okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-ldap-server/index.md

 > **Note:** For more information on the LDAP to Okta integration settings, see [Configure LDAP to Okta provisioning settings](https://help.okta.com/okta_help.htm?topic=oie&id=ext_cofigure_ldap_okta_settings).

-You’re now ready to synchronize your LDAP users with Okta.
+You're now ready to synchronize your LDAP users with Okta.

 ### Import users and groups